 Possible Preventative Solutions

 Reduce what is synced to your phone.
 Consider syncing selected playlists or genres rather than the entire music library, and deleting podcasts, movies, and TV shows after you've finished watching them.
-In the iTunes Summary page, selecting "Manually manage music and videos" under Options will also help.

 Have a space-saving tip not listed here?
 Let us know in the comments!